yulakhraj/My_Csharp_Learnings/README.md

 framework -> Complete development environment
 CLR-> runtime environment for .net

-BOOT- suceesful loading of OS
+BOOT- succesful loading of OS

 containers--> hold data

-C# prperties:
+C# properties:
 -->The Properties have accessors that are used to set, get or compute their values.
 -->provide controlled access to them through getter and/or setter methods.

 arrays are objects.
 static member - share common all objects
-## non static member can we use both static and non-static.
+--> non static member can we use both static and non-static.
-## But static member can use only static member functions.
+--> But static member can use only static member functions.

-## can we write only static block ---> No    but in java yes
+--> can we write only static block ---> No    but in java yes

 Abstract class --> Only have one abstract method
 			   --> only method signature are there, no body is present